BaHaMuT-J/Item_Tracker_Flutter_Mobile_Application/README.md

 # Item Tracker

 Simple item tracker mobile app built with Flutter.
-User can create new categories, and items in each category to keep track of item they have or want.
+Users can create new categories, and items in each category to keep track of items they have or want.

 ## Features